Lonie Report: Study and recommendations

 The report stated that because of increasing demand, Victoria's major highways should be duplicated.
-It also argued for the reservation of land to allow the construction of road bypasses around major towns on these highways.
-Within Melbourne, it argued for extensions to the Eastern and South Eastern Freeways, for the linking of the West Gate Freeway to Port Melbourne, and for the building of a ring road around the city, claiming that those increases in road capacity were needed to meet predicted demand for road transport.
+It also argued for the reservation of land to allow the construction of road bypasses around major towns on those highways.
+Within Melbourne, it argued for extensions to the Eastern and South Eastern Freeways, for the linking of the West Gate Freeway to Port Melbourne, and for the building of a ring road around the city, claiming that those increases in road capacity were needed to meet the predicted demand for road transport.
 It also advocated a road bypass of Lilydale on the Maroondah Highway, and argued for the introduction of clearways on main suburban streets to speed up road traffic.

-Another recommendation of the report was the staggering of school and work hours in order to spread out the demand on public transport services, which it said would reduce the overcrowding on those services during peak periods, and the number of under-used services at other times.
+Another recommendation of the report was the staggering of school and work hours to spread out the demand on public transport services, which it said would reduce the overcrowding on those services during peak periods, and the number of under-used services at other times.
 The report argued that be done through employers being encouraged by government to develop more flexible hours.

 Influence

-The release of the Lonie Report by the government of Rupert Hamer led immediately to severe criticism, particularly from large numbers of people who used the rail services that the report recommended eliminating.
+The release of the Lonie Report by the government of Rupert Hamer led immediately to severe criticism, particularly from the large number of people who used the rail services that the report recommended eliminating.
 As a result of public protests in the last three months of 1980, the Hamer Government was forced to reject a number of the report's recommendations.
 All tram services were retained, and the $115 million New Deal for Country Passengers, a plan for the reorganisation and revitalisation of country passenger rail services, was unveiled in February 1981.

-Only the following country passenger rail lines were closed:
+The following country passenger rail lines were closed: